ssanjanasharma/Cozy-BookNook/README.md

 # Cozy-BookNook
-A cozy book reading organizer website.
+A cozy digital reading sanctuary that helps book lovers organize their personal library, track reading progress, discover recommendations, and connect with fellow readers.